2005 Mnet KM Music Video Festival

-The 2005 Mnet KM Music Video Festival (MKMF) took place on November 27, 2005, at the Olympic Gymnastics Arena in Seoul, South Korea.
-Comedian Shin Dong-yup and actress Kim Ah-joong hosted the awards ceremony.
-Boy band TVXQ was the most nominated artist with three nominations and won the Grand Prize (Daesang) for Most Popular Music Video for their song "Rising Sun".
+The 2005 Mnet KM Music Video Festival (MKMF) was the seventh of the annual music awards in Seoul, South Korea, that took place on November 27, 2005, at the Olympic Gymnastics Arena.

+Shin Dong-yup and Kim Ah-joong hosted the 2005 edition of the awards ceremony.
+Boy band TVXQ was the most nominated act of the night with three nominations, where they won the Most Popular Music Video daesang for "Rising Sun".

 Background

-The award ceremony was held for the seventh consecutive time.
-The Grand Prize (Daesang) were the Best Popular Music Video Award and Music Video of the Year.
-For the first time, the event took place at the Olympic Gymnastics Arena with comedian Shin Dong-yup as a returning host and actress Kim Ah-joong as his co-host.
+The award ceremony was held for the seventh consecutive time, and the grand awards (or daesang) were still the Best Popular Music Video and Music Video of the Year.
+For the first time, the event took place at the Olympic Gymnastics Arena with Shin Dong-yup as a returning host and Kim Ah-joong as his co-host.

-The categories for Best New Male and Female Artist were combined as Best New Artist.
-The Music Video Acting Award was added this year.
-A total of 11 Special Awards were handed, including the yearly Overseas Viewers' Award.
+This marked was the last year that the two daesang awards were given, lasting up to seven years.
+The categories for Best New Male and Female Artist were joined as Best New Artist, while Music Video Acting award was added this year.
+A total of 11 Special Awards were handed, on the other hand, including the yearly Overseas Viewers' Award.

+There were other notable guests on the event besides the presenters and performers, including the silhouette dancer for BoA's performance Hyoyeon, who would later debut as a member of Girls' Generation.
+Six Mnet characters 보, 쳇, 섭리, 병, 구, and 371 also made appearances.

 After BoA's performance of "Girls on Top", she appeared to have fainted while coming down from the stage and was carried away on the back of her manager.
-Her agency reported that she was exhausted after the 9-minute performance and having practiced without rest the day before.
+Her agency reported that she was just exhausted after the 9-minute performance and having practiced without rest the day before.
 She later returned without concern to accept her award for Best Female Artist.